 Myth: Welfare recipients only live in poor, urban areas, not the suburbs or wealthier areas of the state.

 Fact: Michigan residents are struggling to put food on their tables and pay their bills in communities statewide.
-DHS has seen an unprecedented increase in the number of families seeking temporary assistance, including in Michigan's more-affluent suburban communities.
+MDHHS has seen an unprecedented increase in the number of families seeking temporary assistance, including in Michigan's more-affluent suburban communities.

-For example, Birch Run and Flushing each saw more than a 40 percent increase in the number of people coming to the DHS for food assistance.
+For example, Birch Run and Flushing each saw more than a 40 percent increase in the number of people coming to the MDHHS for food assistance.
 Also, the communities saw more than 30 percent increases in Medicaid rolls.

 Foreclosures are also impacting counties throughout Michigan.
 Saginaw County saw a nearly 52 percent increase in home foreclosures from 2005 to 2009, while Genesee saw a 62 percent increase.
 The state increase was 66.7 percent.

-"The myth that the poorer, urban communities are the only ones impacted by the home foreclosures is completely false," said Randy Barst, director of the Saginaw County DHS.
+"The myth that the poorer, urban communities are the only ones impacted by the home foreclosures is completely false," said Randy Barst, director of the Saginaw County MDHHS.
 "The state's economic troubles are being felt everywhere."

-"Today, the need is great but at least DHS' welfare programs can ease the burden on a temporary basis," Anders said.
+"Today, the need is great but at least MDHHS' welfare programs can ease the burden on a temporary basis," Anders said.
 "It is more important than ever before to do your part to educate the skeptics.
 Be vigilant and make sure you don't fall into this trap yourself."

-Other partners in attendance included: Saginaw County Community Action Committee, Inc.; SVRS Industries, Inc.; Great Lakes Bay Michigan Works!; Saginaw County DHS Board; Saginaw County Youth Protection Council; United Way of Saginaw; Center for Civil Justice; Greater Coleman Temple COGIC; Early Childhood & Parenting Services Saginaw ISD; Saginaw Community Foundation; Child Abuse & Neglect Council of Saginaw; Saginaw County Commission on Aging; Saginaw County Prosecutor's Office; Saginaw Valley Rehabilitation Center; Saginaw County Commissioner Judy Lincoln; Envicare Consulting, Inc.; First Ward Community Center; Ames United Methodist Church; Family Treatment Court; Saginaw County Community Mental Health Authority; and St. Mary's of Michigan.
+Other partners in attendance included: Saginaw County Community Action Committee, Inc.; SVRS Industries, Inc.; Great Lakes Bay Michigan Works!; Saginaw County MDHHS Board; Saginaw County Youth Protection Council; United Way of Saginaw; Center for Civil Justice; Greater Coleman Temple COGIC; Early Childhood & Parenting Services Saginaw ISD; Saginaw Community Foundation; Child Abuse & Neglect Council of Saginaw; Saginaw County Commission on Aging; Saginaw County Prosecutor's Office; Saginaw Valley Rehabilitation Center; Saginaw County Commissioner Judy Lincoln; Envicare Consulting, Inc.; First Ward Community Center; Ames United Methodist Church; Family Treatment Court; Saginaw County Community Mental Health Authority; and St. Mary's of Michigan.